 Śakti Muni added a new perspective to his father's approach.
 He redefined Dharma.
 He argued - a righteous person, must stick to one path.
 If someone stayed flexible, how they were any different from animals!
 And how would they accomplish excellence? Śakti Muni focused on - Karm Yoga - full commitment to one's chosen path.
 He probably didn't realize this little change would lead to an upheaval.

 Karm Yoga as an idea, was slightly different from the Nyaan and Naad Yoga.
 The purpose here was still to indulge in repetitive actions, but the knowledge thus gained was a mere by-product.
-Quite the opposite to the approach of Nyaan Yoga wherein the goal was to accomplish better utility with lesser effort - for example to find the most efficient way to cultivate, transport or the metal works.
+Quite the opposite to the approach of Nyaan Yoga wherein the goal was to accomplish better utility with lesser effort - to find the most efficient way to cultivate, transport or the metal works.
 And unlike Naad Yoga, Śakti's method didn't seek ascetic behaviour.
 It didn't promote someone conducting Dravya Yazna as an intermediary between humans and their deities.
 In that sense, it appeared easier to practice - a sustainable path for ordinary people.
 All it needed was to perfect one specific skill and keep on doing it - like a machine.
 In a way, he was the first to underscore specialization - an industrial approach to science.

 The big question for an individual thus continued to be - what is the righteous path ?
 The answer demanded rigorous personal discovery - "who am I ?"